 Take time to understand your competitor’s audience.
 The people who are visiting their website – and from which channel they are coming from – can be of real use to you.

 Look at the demographics of their visitors: their age group, referral traffic source, traffic share by country, traffic share by device and traffic share by channel.
 Tools like similarweb.com and SEMRUSH can help you.

 Knowing this information can help you shape your competitive marketing strategies.
 For example, if you find that 10,080 people visit your competitor’s website using a mobile device, it would signify to you that making your website mobile-optimized should be a priority.

 5. Content Marketing

 By analyzing your competitor’s blog content you can discover what type of content is getting the most engagement and traffic, both organically and on social.
-Based on your findings you can create a content plan that hits the same touchstones and attracts the right audience.
+Based on your findings, you can create a content plan that hits the same touchstones and attracts the right audience.
 This is the same strategy employed by B2B PR firms to formulate a working content strategy.

 Content that is short (300 words) is now redundant in terms of content best practices for 2018.
 It is considered “thin”.
 So, if you find that your competitor is pushing “thin” content, you have a big opportunity to compete with them.
 Do this by creating content that is at least 1,000 words, and if you’re creating a listicle-style guide ensure that your content is a summation of all the more useful information scattered across different sources.

 Content that is well-researched and of high value will more likely be shared repeatedly, and this exposure is indispensable for your brand.
 And that is when a killer creative content marketing strategy makes a difference in B2B content marketing success.